rapidsai/cudf/docs/cudf/source/developer_guide/testing.md

 ### Writing tests

-In general, functionality must be tested both for standard use cases and exceptional cases.
+In general, functionality must be tested for both standard and exceptional cases.
 Standard use cases may be covered using parametrization (using `pytest.mark.parametrize`).
 Tests of standard use cases should typically include some coverage of:
 - Different dtypes, including nested dtypes (especially strings)